j-sieben/PIT/Doc/exceptions.md

 ## Passing parameters to exception handlers

 It's also possible to pass output parameter values even in the case of exceptions.
-To achieve that, `pit.SQL_EXCEPTION` and `pit.STOP` provide an optional parameter called `P_PARAMS` that accepts an instance of `MSG_PARAMS` holding the name and value of any number of parameters.
+To achieve that, `pit.HANDLE_EXCEPTION` and `pit.STOP` provide an optional parameter called `P_PARAMS` that accepts an instance of `MSG_PARAMS` holding the name and value of any number of parameters.
 Those parameters are passed as attributes of the call stack methods (These methods include a call to `pit.leave`).
 This way, it's easy to get access to out parameters even in the case of an error.

 ## Passing Error Codes